5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 ## ASL flow Control

-ASL also has its method to control flow.
+ASL also has methods to control flow.

 - Switch
   - Case